 IWC Big Pilot’s Watch

 Big Pilot’s watch, indeed.
 At 46.5mm, this baby's got plenty of space on the dial for a power reserve sub-dial and date window.
 The line is a longtime favorite of a certain guitarist whose last name rhymes with "slayer."

 What the hell does one need 51mm of diameter for?
 This watch is driven by a quartz movement, anyway.
 Oh, what’s that, you say?
 It has a dual-frequency distress beacon that you can turn on if you're lost and need help?
 Oh, gotcha.
 51mm.
 Not bad.

 Ressence Type 5

-Ressence continues to produce a line of watches that completely unique, thanks to an oil-filled case that makes it appear as if the dial is printed on the crystal itself.
-Part of that design involves being large and in charge; the Type 5 is 46mm.
+Ressence continues to produce a line of watches that are completely unique, thanks to an oil-filled case that makes it appear as if the dial is printed on the crystal itself.
+Part of that design involves being large and in charge; the Type 5 is 46mm in diameter.
 If you’re buying something this cool, you’ll want to show it off, anyway.

 Movement: ROCS 5 powered by a custom ETA 2824-2

 This special edition Panerai Submersible, with its 47mm bronze case and matching highlights, was dropped at SIHH 2019.
 Panerai helped kickstart the popularity of bronze watch cases, and this one is made from 161g of the metal, with a brown ceramic dial and tonally appropriate leather strap for a unique look.

 The Royal Oak’s octagonal design is the stuff of watch legend.
 But even the “Jumbo” versions are a (relatively) small 41mm.
 That’s where the Offshore, an oversized chronograph, comes in.
 But hell — even those are just 44mm.
 To get to the big boy size here, you’ve got to go loud, with this insane, openworked dial tourbillon chronograph.
 May we recommend it in pink gold?